-Located on the island of Bangka, just a 20 minute boat ride from the mainland, Murex Bangka is perfectly situated in its own private bay with a palm-fringed, white sand beach, stunning lagoon and beautiful house reef just meters from the shore.
+Located on the island of Bangka, just a 20 minute boat ride from the mainland, Murex Bangka is perfectly situated in its own private bay with a palm-fringed, white sand beach, stunning lagoon and beautiful house reef just metres from the shore.
 The founder of Murex spent a decade pioneering many of the dive sites around Bangka and Gangga, and opened Murex Bangka in 2001, after realising just how special the island’s stunning natural environment was.

 Explore the resort

 Murex Bangka resort was designed to make the most of its stunning island location.
 All of the buildings and rooms are just steps away from the white sand beach and feature incredible views over the sea.
 The restaurant, dive centre and camera room are right on the beach at the heart of the resort, whilst the guest bungalows are scattered in the shade of palms trees at the edge of the jungle that covers much of the island.
 Dining at Murex Bangka is in the beachfront restaurant which has an open-air terrace for those who prefer dining al fresco.
-Meals are served buffet style and guests can choose from a mix of Western, Asian and Indonesian dishes and the resort also holds weekly barbeques on the beach.
+Meals are served buffet style and guests can choose from a mix of Western, Asian and Indonesian dishes and the resort also holds weekly barbecues on the beach.

 Diving from Murex Bangka

 Murex pioneered much of the diving around Bangka and Gangga and has been exploring the area since 1990, after Dr Hansie Batuna, the founder of Murex, fell in love with the beauty and isolation of the islands.
 Today the resort’s knowledgable and professional dive guides continue the tradition of guiding and exploring Bangka’s amazing underwater environment.
-The guides have thousands of dives experience in the region, and also undergo intensive training programs which include marine biology and underwater photography training to ensure that guests receive the best underwater experience possible.
+The guides boast thousands of dives in the region, and also undergo intensive training programmes which include marine biology and underwater photography training to ensure that guests receive the best underwater experience possible.